quii/learn-go-with-tests/math.md

 simple XML parsing.

-The function [`xml.Unmarshall`](https://godoc.org/encoding/xml#Unmarshal) takes a `[]byte` of XML data and a pointer to a struct for it to get unmarshalled in to.
+The function [`xml.Unmarshall`](https://godoc.org/encoding/xml#Unmarshal) takes a `[]byte` of XML data, and a pointer to a struct for it to get unmarshalled in to.

 So we'll need a struct to unmarshall our XML into.
 We could spend some time